ansible/awx/docs/debugging/debugging_slow_api.md

 In practice, rarely is the network bandwidth or the client bandwidth the problem.
 The performance culprit usually involves the word "database". i.e. under-provisioned database hardware, low database IOPS (HD vs SSD vs NVME), a poor performing query, or many fast queries that add up to be slow.
 Rarely is it an inefficient python algorithm.
 Sometimes it is row-level database lock contention.

 ## Is it db related?
 Every API response contains the headers `X-API-Time` and `X-API-Total-Time` where `X-API-Time` <= `X-API-Total-Time`. `X-API-Time` is set by the middleware function `TimingMiddleware.process_response()`.
 As of writing this `TimingMiddleware` appears very close to the top of the `MIDDLEWARE` settings list.
 Middleware `process_response` are processed in the reverse order, thus, `TimingMiddleware.process_response()` runs very close to the end of the middleware stack and therefore should result in `X-API-Time` =~ `X-API-Total-Time`.
 If `X-API-Total-Time - X-API-Time` is large then their is a performance problem in a small slice of code in between the middleware response processing and the DRF response processing.
-If `X-API-Total-Time` and  `X-API-Time` are large then their is likely a performance problem and you need to enable `SQL_DEBUG` to determine if it is database related.
+If `X-API-Total-Time` and  `X-API-Time` are larger, then there is likely a performance problem and you need to enable `SQL_DEBUG` to determine if it is database related.

 When `SQL_DEBUG = True` the headers `X-API-Query-Time` and `X-API-Query-Count` will be included in the response.
 A high `X-API-Query-Time` and `X-API-Query-Count` indicates there are many small queries that add up.
 A high `X-API-Query-Time` and low `X-API-Query-Count` indicates there are 1 or more expensive queries.
 A low `X-API-Query-Time` indicates you should look elsewhere (i.e. python algorithm or slow network).